Beginner's Guide to Investing in UITF in the Philippines

 - NO front-end fee or sales load

-- It is offered by trusted banks and entities.
+- Trusted and the best bank for UITF entities offer it.
 (You can look for trusted companies that offer UITF)

 - Small Capital.
 You can even start with your investments for as low as PHP 1,000.

-- It is diversified which acquires securities from various companies and industries.
+- Furthermore, it is diversified and acquires securities from various companies and industries.